-Companies that invest in the learning and professional development of their employees have a lot to gain since they can benefit from the growth of their workforce.
+Companies that invest in their employees' learning and professional development have a lot to gain since they can benefit from the growth of their workforce.

-94% of employees state they would stay at a company longer if the company invested in learning, so you can find out early on if this company offers the opportunities that fit your goals.
+94% of employees state they’d stay at a company longer if the company invested in learning, so you can find out early on if this company offers the opportunities that fit your goals.

 It can help you prepare for the position if you know why the previous person left.
 This question can also enlighten you on any red flags you should know about.